-was the master of the

-blockbuster, multi-generational

-novel.
-He sold millions of books,

-but he only began writing after

-he was de-commissioned from

-Tales of the South Pacific by James A. Michener (Macmillan, 1947) James A. Michener the American navy after World War 2.
+was the master of the blockbuster, multi-generational novel.
+He sold millions of books, but he only began writing after he was de-commissioned from the American navy after World War 2.

 Once he started, Michener was quick to find success.
 His first book, Tales of the South Pacific, for which he drew upon the knowledge he garnered as a naval officer stationed in the Coral Sea, Norfolk Island and the Solomon Islands, won the Pulitzer Prize, America's greatest literary award.
-Not only was the book, which is a series of short stories linked by recurring characters, a raging